jeevp/tuneup/README.md

 [Slideshow presentation](CSC-207_Project_TuneUp.pdf)

 ## Installation
 To run TuneUp, download Android Studio and import as a new project.
-Run the project on the Android emulator (I used a Google Pixel 2 emulator.
+Run the project on the Android emulator (I used a Google Pixel 2 emulator).
 The Java files are also available in the source folder.

 ## Author
 [Jeev Prayaga](https://github.com/jeevp)